tgoldenberg/brn-gitbook/chapter_2_getting_started.md

 This will install all of the React Native and React packages you need, in addition to installing all of the command line helpers you’ll use for building, running, and building your apps.
 You only need to do this once per system.

-The `-g` flag tells `npm` to install the CLI in our system's global scope, that way we'll be able to access any `react-native-cli` commands from any folder.
+The `-g` flag tells **npm** to install the CLI in our system's global scope, that way we'll be able to access the CLI commands from any folder.

 ### Create a React Native Project